department-of-veterans-affairs/vets-design-system-documentation/src/_components/action-links.md

 - Do not use action links to just link to another page or site.
 If a link does not need to be prominent on the page see our other link styles below in the “How we link to things” section.

 ### Usability guidance: how to use it
 - Keep action link content short.
 Start with a verb.
 For example: “*Apply for health care benefits*” or “*Register for care*”
-- Use a primary (green) action link to serve the purpose of the primary call to action on a page or a digital start to a service.
-- Use a default (blue) action link to serve the purpose for when there are multiple action links on a page or if actions do not have hierarchy over each other.
 - The icon on the left of the link text will be slightly out of the grid to grab the attention of the user.

 ### How to use other links